-- 1. Purpose: Because of the increased likelihood that animals impounded at the Animal Services Center are more likely contributing to the pet overpopulation problem and to better target county policies toward problem pet owners and not the responsible pet owners of Henderson County, owners of unaltered animals that are impounded by Animal Services shall face increased penalties as follows: - a.
-The first time an unaltered animal is impounded, the animal shall be microchipped and Animal Services shall educate the owner regarding the importance of altering the animal and resources available to spay or neuter the animal. - b.
-The second time in a twelve month period an unaltered animal is impounded, the owner must either pay \$100 fine OR take an educational class on responsible pet ownership at the owner's expense. - c.
+1. Purpose: Because of the increased likelihood that animals impounded at the Animal Services Center are more likely contributing to the pet overpopulation problem and to better target county policies toward problem pet owners and not the responsible pet owners of Henderson County, owners of unaltered animals that are impounded by Animal Services shall face increased penalties as follows:

+- a.
+The first time an unaltered animal is impounded, the animal shall be micro chipped and Animal Services shall educate the owner regarding the importance of altering the animal and resources available to spay or neuter the animal. - b.
+The second time in a twelve month period an unaltered animal is impounded, the owner must either pay \$100 fine OR take an educational class on responsible pet ownership at the owner's expense.
+The owner must pay \$100 upfront and if he or she takes the class, \$75 shall be returned to the owner after the completion of the class. - c.
 The third and subsequent times an unaltered animal is impounded, the owner shall face escalating fines, AND participation in a responsible pet owner education class at the owner's expense. - 2.
 Appeals.
-Any appeals under this Article must be made in writing to the Animal Services Director within 3 days from the time of the event connected to the appeal.
+Any appeals under this Article must be made in writing to the Animal Services Director or postmarked within 5 calendar days from the time of the event connected to the appeal.
 Upon receipt of appeal, the Animal Services Appellate Board shall hear the appeal within 30 days. - a.
 If the animal in question is impounded during the appeal period, the owner shall be held responsible for those fees and must pay those fees prior to the animal's release regardless of the outcome of the appeal.